 An action packed, unmissable new 100-ball competition is coming next summer.
 One that puts you on the edge of your seat.
 Featuring some of the best players from around the world, competing in 8 brand new city-based teams.

 Existing cricket fans will recognise this as disingenuous drivel.
 The bit about ‘some of the best players in the world’ particularly sticks in the craw.
 County cricket has long attracted the best white ball players in the world but the ECB does sod all to promote The Blast and other county competitions.

 I’m sure that some international mercenaries will sign Hundred contracts for the cash – that’s what motivates them after all – but it’s worth pointing out that some of the world’s best players already feature in county cricket.
 You know, the counties.
 Remember them?
 The T20 Blast has always has a number of big names involved.

 Although some will see this article as yet another example of ‘traditionalists’ having a pop at a competition they don’t like, there’s something very serious to contemplate here.
 The ECB are gambling big time by introducing this tournament.
 The stakes are extremely high.
-If Harrison’s Harebrained Have A Hit fails then English cricket is well and truly in the shit financially.
+If Harrison’s Harebrained Have A Hit fails then English cricket is well and truly in the s**t financially.